-- The LiVac Retractor is inserted through the wound created for a 12mm or larger port, but will fit through the lumen of a 15mm port.
+- The LiVac Retractor is inserted through the wound created for a 12mm or larger port.
 Once inserted, the port lies alongside the tubing of the LiVac Retractor.

 - The wound incision should be neither too tight (compressing the tubing), nor too large (CO2 leak).

 - The LiVac Bevel is an optional-use accessory to replace the bevel (cone) on a Hasson port.
 It has a second channel for the LiVac suction tubing to exit alongside the Hasson port.
 If there is a CO2 leak alongside the tubing running next to a non-Hasson port, the bevel could also be used to seal this off.

 - A high-pressure regulator must be used to control the pressure setting.
 Once all tubing connections between the regulator, suction canister, and standard suction hose are secure, clamp the suction hose and slowly turn the regulator to about -400mmHg to -500mHg.
 As it is a sealed system, the pressure cannot be turned down without first releasing the clamp to break the seal.
 It is best to achieve a stable pressure setting from the outset, so that when the LiVac tubing is connected and the clamp released, the vacuum pressure will then already have been set.